sercankulcu/sercankulcu.github.io/_posts/2010-12-19-the-quiet-value-of-making-backups.md

   - life
 ---

 Backups are one of the least exciting parts of using a computer.
 Nothing new appears when a backup works.
-There is no faster program, new feature, or beautiful interface.
+There is no faster program, no new feature, no visual change at all.
 We only create another copy of something we already have.

-That is probably why many people understand backups properly only after losing data.
+That is probably why most people understand backups properly only after losing data.

-Hard drives fail.
-Laptops can be stolen.
-A file can be deleted by mistake.
-Malware can damage a system.
-Even a perfectly healthy computer cannot protect us from every human error.

-I have learned that one copy is not really safe.
-If an important document exists only on one disk, that disk is not storage and backup at the same time.
-A second copy should live somewhere else, preferably on a different device.
-For very important files, keeping one copy in another physical location gives protection against larger accidents too.

-External hard drives make this easier than it used to be.
-Online backup services are also appearing, although uploading large amounts of data can be slow and privacy needs consideration.
-The right system depends on the size and importance of the files.
+## What actually fails

+The causes of data loss are mundane and varied.
+Hard drives have a mechanical failure rate that increases with age — most consumer drives are designed for three to five years of use, but failures can occur at any point.
+A laptop that is dropped can damage a drive immediately.
+A power surge can corrupt a drive's file system.
+A theft removes both the computer and everything stored on it simultaneously.
+A file deleted by mistake — yours or a piece of malware's — is gone unless another copy exists.

+The worst aspect of each of these scenarios is that you cannot know when one will happen.
+A hard drive that has worked reliably for four years gives no warning before failing.
+Data loss is not gradual; it is sudden, and it happens at random moments that are never convenient.

+## Why one copy is not safe

+The most common backup mistake is treating a single copy as a backup.
+A document that exists only on a laptop is not backed up.
+If the laptop's hard drive fails, the document is gone.
+A document that exists on the laptop and on a USB drive plugged into the laptop is barely better — if the laptop is stolen, both are taken together.
+If there is a fire, both are in the same room.

+The principle that addresses this is often called the 3-2-1 rule: three copies of any important data, on at least two different types of media, with one copy stored off-site.
+Three copies because one will be the original and two will be backups — if one backup fails during a restore, you have another.
+Two media types because failures often affect similar media simultaneously (a power surge can damage both a computer and an attached external drive).
+Off-site because physical disasters — fire, flood, theft — can destroy everything in one location.

+In December 2010, the practical options are:

+- **External hard drives** for a second local copy, preferably on an automated schedule using software like Windows Backup or Time Machine on a Mac
+- **Online backup services** — Mozy and Carbonite are the established options — which upload files continuously in the background.
+Upload speed is the limitation; a first backup of a large drive can take weeks.
+The privacy question is real for sensitive files
+- **A second computer** in a different location running scheduled synchronization

+## Automation matters more than intention

-Automation is important because a backup plan that depends on memory eventually fails.
-People are good at following a routine for a few weeks and then forgetting it during a busy month.
-Software can be more disciplined than we are.
+A backup plan that depends on memory will fail.
+People follow a manual routine for a while and then miss it during a busy period, and then miss it again.
+Software running on a schedule is more reliable than intention.

-The hardest lesson is that a backup should sometimes be tested.
-A file that cannot be restored is not useful simply because a program said "backup completed."
-Recovery is the real goal.
+Time Machine on a Mac, once configured, backs up to an attached drive every hour with no further action required.
+Mozy and Carbonite run in the background and upload changed files continuously.
+The configuration is a one-time effort; the protection is continuous.

+## The part most people skip

+The final piece — the hardest lesson — is testing whether the backup can actually be restored.
+A backup is not confirmed until something has been restored from it.
+Software can report "backup completed" after writing to a disk that has developed read errors.
+An online service can show green checkmarks while the account is in a state that prevents downloads.

+Restoring a sample of files from the backup once a year takes twenty minutes and confirms that the system is actually working.
+Without this test, a backup is something closer to a hope.

 I like backups as a metaphor for quiet preparation.
-Much of good engineering is invisible when it works.
-Redundancy, testing, documentation, and safety margins look unnecessary on normal days.

-Their value appears on the abnormal day.

-By then, it is too late to begin.
+Much of good engineering is invisible when it works — the fallback that never activates, the safety margin that is never needed, the documentation that sits unread until the person who wrote it is unavailable.
+These things look unnecessary on normal days.
+Their value appears on the abnormal day, which is the only day when it is too late to begin.